morriswchris/blog/content/blog/advanced-rails-filter-parameter-logging/index.md

 ## Setting up the config

-The bare minimum configuration for filtering certain parameters from your logs is to setup an array of keys that should not be included in your logs.
+The bare minimum configuration for filtering certain parameters from your logs is to set up an array of keys that should not be included in your logs.
 It will replace the value of the key with `[FILTERED]`.
-Lets look at what Rails provides us in terms of documentation:
+Let's look at what Rails provides us in terms of documentation:

 > `config.filter_parameters` used for filtering out the parameters that you don't want shown in the logs, such as passwords or credit card numbers.
 It also filters out sensitive values of database columns when call #inspect on an Active Record object.
 By default, Rails filters out passwords by adding Rails.application.config.filter_parameters += [:password] in config/initializers/filter_parameter_logging.rb.
 Parameters filter works by partial matching regular expression.